ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 ## 1.3.- Remove all mitochondrial genes

-Locate the tool `Scanpy FilterGenes`, set as input the output of the previous step (which will called something like `Scanpy FilterCells on data x: Filtered cells AnnData`) and then scroll down to the `Categories to select genes to keep (unless negate is checked)` part, add one of those sections pressing the underlying plus button and fill it like this:
+Locate the tool `Scanpy FilterGenes`, set as input the output of the previous step (which is called something like `Scanpy FilterCells on data x: Filtered cells AnnData`) and then scroll down to the `Categories to select genes to keep (unless negate is checked)` part, add one of those sections pressing the underlying plus button and fill it like this:

 ![Screenshot-2019-11-26-at-21.43.31](img/Screenshot-2019-11-26-at-21.43.31.png)

-Make sure that the force recalculation of QCs is set to `Yes`.
+Make sure that the force recalculation of QCs is set to `Yes` at the bottom.

 Then scroll down and press Execute.
 How many genes did we get rid off now?